 Figure 3: blocked by ß-lactam antibiotics, transpeptidase cannot serve as enzyme for building the cell wall

-If the transpeptidase is blocked e.g. The unstable cell wall does not withstand by Penicillin (Pen), cross-linking is not possible destroyed
+If the transpeptidase is blocked e.a. not possible

+The unstable cell wall does not withstand by Penicillin (Pen), cross-linking is the pressure any more, the bacteria cell gets destroyed

 The challenge: E. coli producing ß-lactamases